Internships and fellowships

 To inquire about the program and obtain an application you may call Chaplain Services at 717-228-6021

 The Lebanon VA Medical Center Pharmacy Residency Programs are open to any individual regardless of race, creed, religion, sexual orientation, gender identity, age, or handicap.
-Lebanon VA Medical Center Residency Candidates are advised to use the following link to determine eligibility for becoming a Health Professions Trainee at VA Facilities: Am I Eligible?
-Checklist for VA HPTs
+Lebanon VA Medical Center Residency Candidates are advised to use the following link to determine eligibility for becoming a Health Professions Trainee at VA Facilities: Resources for Health Professions Trainees Coming to VA

 Candidates must also meet the following eligibility criteria to be considered for any Lebanon VA Medical Center PGY1&2 program: